-Law enforcement officers frequently pretend to be underage individuals in Internet chat rooms — even adults-only, sexually oriented websites.
-Some of these police officers are expert at identifying people who are lonely or unaware to get them “to solicit or entice” some kind of meeting or sexual activity.
-Suddenly, they are facing a felony charge, prison time and lifetime registration as a sexual predator.
+Law enforcement officers frequently pretend to be underage individuals in Internet chat rooms — even adults-only, sexually-oriented websites.
+Some of these police officers are experts at identifying people who are lonely or unaware to get them “to solicit or entice” some kind of meeting or sexual activity.
+Suddenly, they are facing a felony charge, prison time, and lifetime registration as a sexual predator.

 These cases can be brought against people who did not intend to engage in sexual activity with an underage person; they thought they were just fantasizing anonymously on the Internet.
 If a friend or family member is facing these charges, call William M. Butler, Jr. at 502-582-2020 or contact him via email to schedule your initial confidential consultation; he is a criminal defense lawyer who is tough, computer literate and sophisticated.